Johan Laurentz Jensen: Style

 Jensen's flowers were typically arranged as a bouquet standing in a vase, usually on a tray.
 A dark neutral background helped to emphasize the light colourful tones of the flowers.
 Roses were often the principal subject, sometimes set off with another flower such as a lilly or with several flowers of different varieties.
 Jensen mastered the art of reproducing nature.
 His appreciation of earlier masterpieces can be seen in his own work.
 His paintings characteristically are rich in colour and variety.
 Some of them depict flowers lying on a table or in a basket, perhaps strung together in a wreath.
 While he was one of several artists who painted exotic plants from Rosenborg, he was happiest when he was painting out in the country at Gentofte, sometimes painting wild flowers or strawberries.
 Some of his works from the 1840s contain exotic fruits or even birds.

 Personal life

 Larsen married Signe Marie Vilhelmine Visby (1804-1884).
+In 1840 they resided in a first-floor apartment at Købmagergade 55.

 Selected works

-The following works are displayed in Statens Museum for Kunst:
+The following works are held in the collection of Statens Museum for Kunst: